 2. Unrealistic Expectations

 You may have difficulty relating to your BPD partner partly because their perception of events will more than likely look a lot different than yours.
-In turn, they may hold faulty assumptions about how the relationship and a partner “should” be, which can surface when unreasonable demands and expectations are placed on you.
-Consequently, this can leave you feeling frustrated, emotionally drained, and like no matter what you do it’s ever enough.3
+In turn, they may hold faulty assumptions about how the relationship and a partner “should” be, which can surface when unreasonable demands and expectations are placed on the partner.
+Consequently, this can leave a person feeling frustrated, emotionally drained, and like no matter what they do it’s never enough.3

 3. Black-and-White Thinking